 - Brown Dog Tick thrive indoors and can infest structures when dogs return from kennels or animal hospitals.
 Brown Dog Ticks are not known to transmit diseases.
-It feeds almost exclusively on dogs, man is rarely attacked.
+It feeds almost exclusively on dogs; man is rarely attacked.
 The BDT is about 1/8 inch long and up to ½ when engorged.

 - American Dog Tick will attack a variety of animals, including humans.
 Unfed adults are ¼ inch in length and larger than the Brown Dog and Blacklegged Ticks.
 Although not a structural pest, it is commonly found outdoors and readily attacks humans.
-It is of medical importance because it vectors the causal organisms of Rock Mountain spotted fever and tularemia and causes tick paralysis.
+It is of medical importance because it vectors the causal organisms of Rocky Mountain spotted fever and tularemia and causes tick paralysis.

 Our Treatment And Control Measures:

-- Trigger low-grade adulticide or All-Natural oils into a back pack air blower to tumble leaf litter and coat all sides of leaves and exposed dirt
+- Trigger low-grade adulticide or All-Natural oils into a backpack air blower to tumble leaf litter and coat all sides of leaves and exposed dirt

-- Time treatments based on emergence
+- Time treatments based on the emergence

 - Apply low-grade granular to leaf litter beds and wooded areas within 5-10 feet of grass